If the most useful trick for beating the means test involves projecting health care expenses, the second most useful trick involves taxes.

 Even people who don’t currently owe back taxes often court tax trouble to pay other debts: they reduce their withholding to free up money to pay credit cards.

 Taxes have two roles in the means test.
-First, you get to deduct from income the amount required to pay past, non dischargeable taxes and any tax liens.
+First, you get to deduct from income the amount required to pay past, non dischargeable taxes and any tax liens secured by real value.

 Second, you deduct your future tax liability from income.
 You want to get that number right so the means test doesn’t show you as having more money to pay debts than is real.